omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 Leapfrog integration of gravity forces will be used to simulate the calculations Verrier and Adams had.
 Not sure how they worked the integration.
 Certainly with painfull hand calculations.

-Planets unknown at the time (Neptune and Pluto) will be excluded from integration in this exercise.
+Planets unknown at the time (Neptune and Pluto) were excluded from integration in this exercise.

 * See leapfrog integration: https://github.com/omarreis/vsop2013/blob/master/gravityIntegration/README.md